bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Returns the unique elements in a given list.
+### Returns the unique elements in a given list

 -   Create a `set` from the list to discard duplicated values, then return a `list` from it.

 ```py
 def unique_elements(li):